 Whether from the workplace, relationships or family, a very overweight person may readily blame stress for the aching joints and low energy levels.

 Don’t be surprised if a morbidly obese person claims that his or her aches, pains or getting short of breath are due to being over age 30 – even if they’re 31.

 Difficulty getting out of a chair or car seat is credited to a flawed design.
 Difficulty fitting into restaurant booths or airplane seats is blamed on manufacturers not being size friendly.

 Aching legs, knees and/or feet (even for short periods of standing or brief walking) may be attributed to footwear.

-Getting quickly winded, or feeling sore, drained or exhausted is blamed on “working too much” the day prior or that very day or “extra” housework.
+Getting quickly winded, or feeling sore, drained or exhausted is blamed on “working too much” or “extra” housework.

 8 Chasing After Young Children